-For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for schools refer to: Sexual Violence and Sexual Harassment Between Children in Schools and Colleges.
+For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for academies refer to: Keeping Children Safe in Education.

-Responding to an allegation of peer on peer sexual abuse, violence or harassment
+Responding to an allegation of child on child sexual abuse, violence or harassment

-The Academy will respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the school or college premises, and or online (what to look out for, and indicators of abuse are set out in Part one of this guidance).
+The academy/nursery will respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the academy/nursery premises, and or online (what to look out for, and indicators of abuse are set out in Part one of this guidance).